-In addition to offering the new privatelands-only hunts, the Division will continue to offer antlerless elk-control hunts on 11 hunting units.
+In addition to offering the private-landsonly hunts, the Division will continue to offer antlerless elk-control hunts on 12 hunting units.

 How do the hunts work?

 These hunts provide more hunting opportunities on units where it is difficult to harvest antlerless elk.